SEP Plan Fix-It Guide - Employees of related businesses were excluded from participating

 Voluntary Correction Program:

-If the plan isn’t under audit, Edward may make a VCP submission using the model documents in Appendix C, including Schedule 3.
-He must include Forms 8950 and 8951.The fee for the VCP submission is $250.
+If the plan isn’t under audit, Edward may make a VCP submission to the IRS under Revenue Procedure 2013-12 identifying the failure, using Form 14568, Model VCP Compliance Statement, including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs, and Forms 8950 and 8951.The user fee charged for a VCP submission involving this type of plan is $250.

 Audit Closing Agreement Program: